eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Validity period
 ===============

-It is checked before creating participant; expired permissions document results with DDSI shutdown.
+It is checked before creating participant.
 Validity period is also checked during handshake with remote participant; expired remote permissions document prevents communications to be established.

 Subject Name